-The U.S. Department of Labor’s Trade Adjustment Assistance and Community College Career Training grant program is funding Pennsylvania’s Advanced Training and Hiring Program (PATH).
-IMPAQ’s evaluation of the program has two components: an implementation analysis and a quasi-experimental impact analysis.
-Together, they will provide insight into the ability of PATH to help participants earn recognized credentials and get jobs.
-They will also help identify successful practices and lessons learned for implementing or improving similar programs in the future.
+The U.S. Department of Labor’s Trade Adjustment Assistance and Community College Career Training grant program funded Pennsylvania’s Advanced Training and Hiring Program (PATH).
+IMPAQ’s evaluation of the program had two components: an implementation analysis and a quasi-experimental impact analysis.
+Together, they provided insight into the ability of PATH to help participants earn recognized credentials and get jobs.
+They also helped identify successful practices and lessons learned for implementing or improving similar programs in the future.

-We are using a mixed methods approach to document and understand the implementation, identify best practices and lessons learned, and estimate the impact of the program on the education and employment outcomes of participants.
-The impact analysis is based on a quasi-experimental design featuring propensity score matching methods.
+We used a mixed-methods approach to document and understand the implementation, identify best practices and lessons learned, and estimate the impact of the program on the education and employment outcomes of participants.
+The impact analysis was based on a quasi-experimental design featuring propensity score matching methods.

-We are evaluating a number of projects funded by earlier rounds of the same grant program and will leverage that experience to ensure we integrate the evaluation seamlessly into PATH program operations.
+We evaluated a number of projects funded by earlier rounds of the same grant program and will leverage that experience to ensure we integrate the evaluation seamlessly into PATH program operations.

-Our project director is a PhD economist with more than 10 years of research and evaluation experience.
-The project team also includes researchers with strong quantitative and qualitative analysis skills.
+Our project director was a PhD economist with more than 10 years of research and evaluation experience.
+The project team also included researchers with strong quantitative and qualitative analysis skills.